Gnee-bit/myhealthyplate-app/systemArchitecture.md

 ### Database: Data Storage
 **Technology:** MongoDB

-**What it is:** A flexible database that stores data in JSON-like documents rather than traditional tables.

-**Why we chose it:**
+**Why I choose it:**
-- ✅ Perfect for health profiles that vary widely between users (some have diabetes, others have allergies, etc.)
+- Perfect for health profiles that vary widely between users (some have diabetes, others have allergies, etc.)
-- ✅ Easy to add new fields without restructuring the entire database
-- ✅ Works naturally with JavaScript objects
-- ✅ Cloud hosting available (MongoDB Atlas) - no server management needed
-- ✅ FREE tier available (512MB storage - perfect for MVP)
+- FREE tier available (512MB storage - perfect for MVP)
-- ✅ Good for apps that need to iterate and change quickly
+- Good for apps that need to iterate and change quickly

 **What we'll store:**
 - User profiles (name, email, health conditions, allergies, dietary preferences)